Deformation Quantization for Actions of K\"ahlerian Lie Groups: Introduction

 with associated ``quantization rule'':

 Weighting the above mapping by the multiplication by a (growth controlled) function $\bm$ defined on the base $Q$ yields a pair of adjoint maps:

-where $\CL^2(\CH)$ denotes the algebra of Hilbert-Schmidt operators on $\CH$.
+where ${\mathcal L}^2(\CH)$ denotes the Hilbert space of Hilbert-Schmidt operators on $\CH$.
 Both of the above maps are equivariant under the \emph{whole} automorphism group of $M$.
 Note that this last feature very much contrasts with the usual notion of coherent-state quantization for groups (as opposed to symmetric spaces).
 The corresponding ``Berezin transform" $B_\bm:=\sigma_\bm\circ\Omega_\bm$ is explicitly controlled.
 In particular, when invertible, the associated star-product $F_1\star F_2:=B_\bm^{-1}\sigma_\bm(\Omega_\bm(F_1)\Omega_\bm(F_2))$ is of oscillatory (WKB) type and its associated kernel is explicitly determined.
-Note that, because entirely explicit, this section yields a proof of Weinstein's conjectural form for star-product WKB-kernels on symmetric spaces \cite{We} in the situation considered here.
-The section ends with considerations on extending the construction to semi-direct products.
+Note that, because entirely explicit, this chapter yields a proof of Weinstein's conjectural form for star-product WKB-kernels on symmetric spaces \cite{We} in the situation considered here.
+The chapter ends with considerations on extending the construction to semi-direct products.

-Section 7 is entirely devoted to applying the construction of section 6 to the particular case of K\"ahlerian Lie groups with negative curvature.
+Chapter 6 is entirely devoted to applying the construction of chapter 5 to the particular case of K\"ahlerian Lie groups with negative curvature.
 Such a Lie group is always a normal ${\bf j}$-group is the sense of Pyatetskii-Shapiro.
-Every of its elementary factors admits the structure of an elementary symplectic symmetric space.
-Accordingly to \cite{Bi07}, the obtained non-formal star products coincide with the one described in sections 3-5.
+Each of its elementary factors admits the structure of an elementary symplectic symmetric space.
+Accordingly to \cite{Bi07}, the obtained non-formal star products coincide with the one described in chapters 2-4.

-Sction 8 deals with the deformation theory for $C^*$-algebras.
-We essentially prove the following statement:
+Chapter 7 deals with the deformation theory for $C^*$-algebras.
+We eventually prove the following statement:

 \quad